 Sunset Community Garden

-This quarter-acre fruit and vegetable farm space is located next to the Johnson County Department of Health and Environment in Olathe at 11875 S. Sunset Drive.
+This quarter-acre fruit and vegetable farm space is located next to the Johnson County Department of Health and Environment, 11875 S. Sunset Drive in Olathe, Kansas.

 About the Sunset Community Garden

-The garden is managed by K-State Research and Extension in partnership with JCDHE with volunteer support from county employees and community members who donate their time weekly to seed, hoe, prune, stake, mulch, harvest and more depending on the season.
+The garden is managed by Johnson County K-State Research and Extension in partnership with JCDHE along with volunteer support from county employees and community members who donate their time weekly to seed, hoe, prune, stake, mulch, harvest and more depending on the season.

 Produce from the garden is distributed to locations in the county to provide free produce to those who need it.
 A cooler, located in JCDHE's Olathe lobby, stores fresh produce for JCDHE clients and members of the community.